-We are so pleased to share that through collaboration and continued commitment to the vision of the Global Compact, we have made steady and sustained progress towards each of these goals.
+We are so pleased to share that through collaboration and continued commitment to the vision of the Global Compact, we have made progress towards two of the three cited goals.
+We continue to connect the SDG's into curriculum through the Curriculum Impact Grant process and then through the development of our Quality Enhancement Plan, and Green Leaf Courses.